What is Indoor Air Pollution?

 7. If you use gas stoves in your home it can cause respiratory infections and damage and irritation to the lungs.

-7 Ways To Improve Indoor Air quality
+7 Easy Ways to Improve Indoor Air Quality

 1. Smoking is one of the most common types of indoor air pollution.
 The best thing to do is to quit smoking and make your home anti-smoking zone.
 The less smoke that is emitted into the air the less chance of one of the listed effects happening to someone that you love.
+Smoking is a leading cause of cancer.
+Lung cancer is the most common form of cancer caused by smoking.

 2. Make sure you check the ingredients on any of your cleaning supplies to make sure they are environmentally friendly.
 Do your homework on what is considered to be a dangerous ingredient.
 You can also find an environmentally friendly cleaning list online so you know exactly what to buy.